JuliaRobotics/IncrementalInference.jl/README.md

 This code is still in development (and fixing bugs as we go along).

-[Peer reviewed publication](http://frc.ri.cmu.edu/~kaess/pub/Fourie16iros.pdf) relating to this work.
+[Peer reviewed publication](http://frc.ri.cmu.edu/~kaess/pub/Fourie16iros.pdf) relating to this work, and a [video example](https://vimeo.com/190052649) for multi-modal SLAM.

 Introduction
 ------------